-- a. strengthen the Core's role as the primary location for major office, highest concentration of retail commercial, mixed use, civic and cultural uses; - accommodate forecasted growth without impacting the natural environment and quality of life; - c. attract new jobs, particularly in the office sector to balance population and employment; - d. create a fine-grained, well connected road network that supports multi-modal transportation modes: walking, cycling, transit, servicing and goods movement, and the car; - e. develop an integrated urban place that achieves design excellence in buildings, the public realm and a distinctive, memorable character in mixed use districts; and - f. provide a new development framework and policy regime founded on greater predictability and certainty of outcomes, to better direct growth and support existing and planned services.
+- a. strengthen the Core's role as the primary location for major office, highest concentration of regional serving retail, commercial, mixed use, civic and cultural uses; - accommodate forecasted growth without impacting the natural environment and quality of life; - c. attract new jobs, particularly in the office sector to balance population and employment; - d. create a fine-grained, well connected road network that supports multi-modal transportation modes: walking, cycling, transit, servicing and goods movement, and the car; - e. develop an integrated urban place that achieves design excellence in buildings, the public realm and a distinctive, memorable character in mixed use districts; and - f. provide a new development framework and policy regime founded on greater predictability and certainty of outcomes while allowing flexibility in unique circumstances, to better direct growth and support existing and planned services.